Made by @Guest

 Anti-infantry / light vehicle

-high-explosive.
+HE: high-explosive.
 Can also be used against buildings and heavily armored vehicles when employed in large quantities, such as in bomb fillings.

 HE-FRAG: high-explosive fragmentation, just HE with shrapnel.